 Great auction items are available for purchase now

-Jackie Holden enters her fifth season on staff with the Northwestern women's tennis team for the 2012-13 campaign.
+Jackie Holden enters her sixth season on staff with the Northwestern women's tennis team for the 2013-14 campaign.
 Holden joined the program as an assistant coach in 2008 and was elevated to associate head coach in December 2010.
-During her stint in Evanston the Wildcats have claimed five Big Ten championships, two in the regular season (2009 and 2012) and three from the Big Ten Tournament (2009, 2010, 2011).
+During her stint in Evanston the Wildcats have claimed six Big Ten championships, two in the regular season (2009 and 2012) and five from the Big Ten tournament (2009, 2010, 2011, 2013, 2014).

 The 2012 season saw the Wildcats overcome a loaded schedule to win their second Big Ten regular season title with Holden as a key contributor to the program.
 NU regularly faces the top programs in the country in both the nonconference and Big Ten portions of its schedule.
 Under Holden and head coach Claire Pollard the team earned several marquee victories throughout the year including triumphs against No. 8 North Carolina, No. 9 Virginia, No. 15 Michigan and No. 18 Notre Dame, all of which came on the road.
-Northwestern played 18 matches against teams in the 2012 NCAA Championship field, winning nine of those contests.
+Northwestern won nine matches against teams in the 2012 NCAA Championship field.

 Holden was recognized for her outstanding efforts at the conclusion of the 2011 season when she was named the ITA Midwest Regional Assistant Coach of the Year.
 That season's edition of the Wildcats saw them win a 13th consecutive Big Ten Tournament title and finish the campaign with a No. 12 national ranking and three wins over top-10 teams to their credit.